adaszko/complgen/README.md

 <USER@pwsh> ::= {{{ Get-LocalUser | Where-Object { $_.Name -like "$prefix*" } | ForEach-Object { $_.Name } }}}; # PowerShell
 ```

+complgen will pick the right definition of `<USER>` depending on what you're compiling the grammar to.

-### Completing option arguments
+### Completing Within Shell Words

-It's possible to match not only entire words, but also *within* words themselves, using the same grammar
+It's possible to match not only entire shell words, but also *within* words, using largely the same grammar
-syntax as for matching entire words.
-In that sense, it all fractally works on subwords too (there are
-limitations on `{{{ ... }}}` usage though).
-The most common application of that general mechanism is to
+syntax as for matching entire words, barring few spaces here and there.
+The most common application is to
-handle equal sign arguments (`--option=ARGUMENT`):
+handle option arguments (e.g. `--option=ARGUMENT`):

 ```
 grep --color=(always | never | auto);
 ```

-Note however that equal sign arguments aren't some special case within complgen — the same mechanism works for
+The same mechanism works for more complicated things:
-more complicated things, e.g.:

 ```
 strace -e <EXPR>;